neruthes/neruthes.github.io-archive-0001/README.md

 		<td>Status</td><td>Beta</td>
 	</tr>
 </table>

-(The content below is not applicable currently, but will be in short future.
-Now you are still supposed to have a web host or server.)

 NeopBlog is a light blog CMS initially developed by Joy Neop, with a feature that it’s easy to build a simple blog with only static files and visitors access the posts via AJAX and JSON.
 This help the blog owner a easy way to post, but disadvantages are too apparent to make NeopBlog meet all bloggers’ demand.